AlexVOiceover/dRehmFlight-ExpressLRS/README.md

 I would love to see your flying creations and maybe feature them here as well.
 Please email me at NicholasRehmYT@gmail.com with any videos/pics of your project. -Nick Rehm

+## ExpressLRS Fork Credits

+This ExpressLRS fork was created by Alex based on:
+- Original dRehmFlight by Nicholas Rehm
+- CRSF/ELRS implementation from PR #17 by ChappyM
+- AlfredoCRSF library by AlfredoSystems (https://github.com/AlfredoSystems/AlfredoCRSF)

+All modifications are licensed under GPL v3, same as the original project.

 ## Disclaimer